hanna-rosenberg/PHP-Elephpant-in-the-room/README.md

 # Installation

 1. You will need PHP to be able to view the project.
-2. Clone the repository to toyr computer.
+2. Clone the repository to your computer.
 3. Start a local server in the command line.
 4. Open the index.php file in your browser.